 Public health data systems often have developed as a result of how public health authorities are funded.
 Historically, public health data systems have not received the same sustained financial investment to promote interoperability as clinical health IT systems.
 Public health often sees significant funding influxes following public health emergencies with funding dropping off afterward, creating challenges in updating and maintaining IT systems.
-16 Public health data systems were not included in the CMS Meaningful Use program, now known as the Medicare Promoting Interoperability Program.
+Public health data systems were not included in the CMS Meaningful Use program, now known as the Medicare Promoting Interoperability Program.
 Even today program-specific funding often presents a disincentive to the development of common or program-agnostic IT infrastructure.
-17 However, the COVID-19 pandemic has become a catalyst for increased funding to improve the public health data infrastructure.
+However, the COVID-19 pandemic has become a catalyst for increased funding to improve the public health data infrastructure.
 The American Rescue Plan Act of 2021 provides an additional \$500 million to the CDC to advance surveillance and analytics infrastructure, as well as to establish a forecasting center for emerging biological threats.
-18

 State and local public health departments are funded through federal grants and cooperative agreements that are specific to particular diseases, public health functions, or emergency preparedness.
 This structure results in information systems that serve a specific purpose without requirements for interoperability with other systems or the ability to support a common infrastructure that meets multiple use cases.
-19 For example, public health departments may host IT systems to track data related to tobacco use, communicable diseases, or public health outbreaks; however, each disease or program may be tracked in separate IT systems and may have different reporting streams and data requirements.
-Additionally, public health departments vary in governance and centralization across the country.
-For example, some local health departments are governed by their state health departments while other local health departments are decentralized with no oversight by the state government.
-The latter governance structure can create additional silos between state and local health department data systems.20
+For example, public health departments may host IT systems to track data related to tobacco use, communicable diseases, or public health outbreaks; however, each disease or program may be tracked in separate IT systems and may have different reporting streams and data requirements.
+Additionally, public health departments are governed by their state health departments while other local health departments are decentralized with no oversight by the state government.
+The latter governance structure can create additional silos between state and local health department data systems.